cwrukaizhang/LFERsPredictor/README.md

    ```
 4. Clone the files of this project.
 Note: Git LFS will be needed, because this project contains some large files.
    Download and install Git from "https://git-scm.com/downloads" and  Git LFS from "https://git-lfs.github.com/".
-   Input the following code in a new terminal(second terminal).
+   Input the following code in the Git CMD.
    ```sh
    git LFS install
    git lfs clone https://github.com/cwrukaizhang/LFERsPredictor.git C:/LFER_tool  # clone the project to directory C:/LFER_tool